Alopecia Awareness Month September 2023

 Author Profile

-Adam Bennet
+Adam Bennett

-Adam Bennet is a Certified Trichologist at IHS Hair replacement with over 21 years of Unbeatable experience.
+Adam Bennett is a Certified Trichologist at IHS Hair replacement with over 21 years of Unbeatable experience.
 Throughout his remarkable career, he has successfully completed an impressive 8000 hair replacement systems.
 Adam is dedicated to transforming lives and boosting self-confidence so that one can live with all the pride and confidence.
-Adam Bennet has served over 800 satisfied clients and still-counting, while helping them get their natural appearance and emotions back with all the pride and confidence.
+Adam Bennett has served over 800 satisfied clients and still-counting, while helping them get their natural appearance and emotions back with all the pride and confidence.

 More from the blog